 The project will initially address Fallon Two Rock Road near Tomales in West Marin, as well as several connected roads in the vicinity, and Platform Bridge Road in Point Reyes.
 The remaining roads for the project, which are in Black Point, Green Point, Upper Lucas Valley and western Novato, will be addressed in the spring to avoid potential winter weather.

 The $2 million project will utilize recycled tires as one of the materials for the road sealant process.
 DPW was awarded a $250,000 rubberized pavement grant through the California Department of Resources Recycling and Recovery (CalRecycle) for this eco-friendly approach.
+This project will prevent 22,713 tires from entering the waste stream.
 The remainder of the funding comes from the County’s Road and Bridge Rehabilitation fund.